 Taylor Stephens

-Fitness completely changed my perspective and saved my life.
+Group fitness completely changed my life.
 In 2014, I gave my life to Christ, met my now-husband, and joined a CrossFit gym.
 I fell in love (with all 3!) immediately.
 My husband wasn’t so sure about my obsession, but a few classes in (after our move to Austin, TX) and he was all-in, too!
-I have been a competitive CF athlete, a competitive GRID athlete, and a USAW Olympic weightlifter, and now I am a leader, coach, and friend who still loves fitness!
+I have been a competitive CF athlete, a competitive GRID athlete, and a USAW Olympic weightlifter.
+Now I am a mom, a leader, a coach, and a friend who still loves fitness (and to compete for fun!)
 If you had told me back in 2013-2014 that I would be where I am now, I don’t think I would have believed you!
 I was terrified of the gym setting, thought burpees looked stupid, and couldn’t do a “real” push-up.
-The Pound was created for that girl (and guy.)
+The Pound was created for that girl (and guys that feel the same.)
 The idea behind it is to bring all of the best parts of fitness together, keep athletes safe, and make it accessible for EVERYONE.
-In April of 2023 I believed my time in the fitness industry was coming to an end.. turns out, it was a great big new beginning.

 As I mentioned before, I coach for the person I was before - scared of the gym, needing an outlet, and afraid of being rejected by the normal “gym” community.
 So many people come in and argue that they “aren’t an athlete,” but a month or two in and they’re accepting that as their title.
 I love to see athletes light up when a barbell movement finally “clicks,” celebrate PRs, recognize non-scale victories, and every little moment in between.
 Fitness saved me, and as a coach, I get to be a part of it saving others, too.